 Even so, sometimes when people love us, the compassion they feel for our 'sorry' state, prompts them to take actions to care for us which might not be the best way forward for either of you because eventually one or both of you will start to resent the perceived 'control' that binds the two of you.
 What is the best way out?

 Therapy.
 Communication.
 Mindfulness (and more).
 All of which will help you develop healthy behaviours and coping mechanisms in response to anxiety.
-Once you have those healthy mechanisms, you may want to consider gradual exposure to your fears (but only once you have those coping mechanisms in place).
+Once you have some tools, you may want to consider gradual exposure to your fears (but only once you have those coping mechanisms in place).
+If it wasn't obvious, I manage my anxiety by writing.
+Entering into a world where I can analyse and express myself to my heart's content.
+I make sure I have writing time booked if I know an anxious time is coming up.
+Maybe you too have a creative streak.

 [Edit: A contact suggested you check out www.loveisrespect.org and look at some of the actual signs of abuse, especially the "Is this abuse" page (www.loveisrespect.org/is-this-abuse) and the "Relationship spectrum" quiz (www.loveisrespect.org/dating-basics/relationship-spectrum).